puppetlabs/puppet-docs/source/windows/installing.markdown

 Puppet stores its settings (`puppet.conf`), manifests, and generated data (like logs and catalogs) in its **data directory.**

-When run with elevated privileges --- Puppet's intended state --- the data directory is located in the [`COMMON_APPDATA`](http://msdn.microsoft.com/en-us/library/windows/desktop/bb762494\(v=vs.85\).aspx) folder.
+When run with elevated privileges --- Puppet's intended state --- the data directory is located in the <a href="http://msdn.microsoft.com/en-us/library/windows/desktop/bb762494(v=vs.85).aspx">`COMMON_APPDATA`</a> folder.
 This folder's location varies by Windows version:

 OS Version| Path                                            | Default
 ----------|-------------------------------------------------|---------